Debt of developing countries: Criticism of G8 debt exceptions

 Countries that qualify for the HIPC process will only have debts to the World Bank, IMF and African Development Bank canceled.
 Criticism was raised over the exceptions to this agreement as Asian countries will still have to repay debt to the Asian Development Bank and Latin American countries will still have to repay debt to the Inter-American Development Bank.
 Between 2006 and 2010 this amounts to US$1.4 billion for the qualifying Latin American countries of Bolivia, Guyana, Honduras and Nicaragua.

+Getting Africa out of the debt spiral

+African leaders, finance ministers, and experts are meeting in Lomé, Togo, on May 14, 2025.
+Their final declarations call for structural reforms, particularly those of national institutions, which must be led by African countries.
+Effectively combat illicit financial flows, with losses estimated at nearly $90 billion per year, and greater international cooperation.